hpl002/Masters_Public/readme.md

  ----
 ## Process reengineering by use of model simulation

-**Demonstrate how one can use process mining and model simulation to enhance process models by use of examples, while also proposing an alternative application architecture to the process mining framework ProM.** By running simulations of the generated process model we are able to generate new event logs which can then be analyzed for [key performance indicators](#key-performance-indicators-kpi).
+**Demonstrate how one can use process mining and model simulation to enhance process models by use of examples, and propose an alternative approach to process mining applications.** By running simulations of the generated process model we are able to generate new event logs which can then be analyzed for [key performance indicators](#key-performance-indicators-kpi).
 These KPI metrics are used to indicate if a process is in need of improvement.
 The tool serves two primary purposes:
 1. used to conduct process enhancement
 2. used to test the impact of some model alteration

 The project builds on the method detailed in [Discovering simulation models](./resources/literature/discsim_is.pdf) where they employ a series of plugins available in the ProM framework and then export the simulation model to be used in the CPN Tools simulation application.
-While this is a fully functional approach i argue that it can be made easier and shorter by abstracting out the needed functionality from each of these applications and orchestrating them in separate docker containers.
-I present a simple application that is used to structure this workflow, pass arguments to each container, and pass data in-between containers.
+While this was a fully functional approach i argue that it can be made easier and shorter by abstracting out the needed functionality from each of these applications and orchestrating them in separate docker containers.
+I will first present a revitalized version of the method presented in this paper that builds on the latest release of Prom (Major release 6).
+This revitalized version is then used as the starting point for the containerization process.
+The result being a series of independent docker containers and a simple application that is used to structure this workflow, pass arguments to each container, and pass data in-between containers.

 While the ProM tool is undoubtedly the defacto process mining tool used in academia it is arguably difficult to use, difficult to expand on, and difficult to incorporate into other tooling and workflows.
-The scientific fundamentals, techniques, and methods that are made available by the tool are not disputed in this work and considered to be of high quality.
+The scientific fundamentals, techniques, and methods that are made available by the tool are not disputed in this work and considered to be of very high quality.
 I argue that process mining can benefit from inheriting the side effects or containerization, such as availability, scalability, and a clearly defined interface.

-While ProM is platform independent, it is not technology independent.
-Containers would allow for new plugins to be written in any language.
+While ProM is platform independent, it is not technology independent and requires a local java runtime environment.
+Containers would allow for new plugins to be written in any language and also package all dependencies locally, this in turn makes it easier to get get started with process mining without interfering the setup on the host machine.
 The aim being that it should be easy to introduce and combine new techniques into the process mining ecosystem, no matter what language or technology it is built on.

 ### Contributions
-The project therefore has three contributions:
+The project has several contributions:
-1. Demonstrate how process mining and simulation can be combined by exploring practical examples.
-   - There exists works that explore these two topics, but few that detail the entire workflow.
-The aim is to provide a clear and accurate description of how one could conduct this and why the different workflow steps are important.
-   - Current literature often demands that the user is well versed in process mining and process engineering.
-This paper addresses these concepts from the outset that the reader has little to no prior knowledge.
-2. Showcase an alternative method of structuring future process mining applications.
-While ProM is undoubtedly the de facto application for conducting process mining, it is not without faults.
-This project aims to address some of these critiques.
-3. Provide a tool for conducting process mining and subsequent simulation in a single application.
-Current approaches demand that you jump between different applications and juggle files.
-This workflow can be improved.
+1. Propose and showcase a new way of structuring a process mining application.
+2. Offer ready to use and freely available docker containers of the utilized plugins.
+3. Offer ready to use and freely available docker container of the simulation engine from CPN Tools which currently requires a virtual machine to run.
+4. Revitalize the method described in [Discovering simulation models](./resources/literature/discsim_is.pdf) by reimplementing it in ProM 6.x
+5. Offer a simple web application that can be used to perform the actual process improvement.
+6. Apply the aforemntioned on a real world case.

 **Tags**
 Tags and keywords:
 1. Process mining
-2. process simulation
+2. Process simulation
-3. process enhancement
+3. Process enhancement
-4. process mining tooling
+4. CPN Tools
+5. ProM 6
+6. Docker
+7. Containerization

 The project builds on the concept of [process reengineering](#process-reengineering) as put forth by Prof&#46;dr&#46;ir&#46; Wil van der Aalst, which uses the event log to enhance the process model.
-It has also taken strong influence from the method and techniques presented in several key papers that explore the intersection of process mining and simulation.
+It has also taken strong influence from the method and techniques presented in several key papers that explore the intersection of process mining and simulation, primarily [Discovering simulation models](./resources/literature/discsim_is.pdf) by A. Rozinat, R. Mans, M. Song et al.

 Process mining and simulation is highly relevant for those who are conducting business process redesign.